Chand-MD/ConfigReader-Template/README.md

 # ConfigReader Template Overview

 The **Config Reader** reusable template fetches the config node values configured in the `config.xml` file into respective variables for further usage in the Parent bot.
 Before reading the node, it verifies if the given XML is valid.
-If valid, it fetches the node values; otherwise, it logs the required details and terminates the bot.
+If valid, it fetches the node values otherwise, it logs the required details and terminates the bot.
 Feel free to customize the nodes and logic as per your needs.

 ## Instructions